serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort+event_close"></a>

 #### `Event: "close"`
 The `close` event's callback is called with no arguments when the port is closed.
-In the event of an error, an error event will be triggered
+In the event of an error, an error event will be triggered.

 **Kind**: event emitted by [<code>SerialPort</code>](#exp_module_serialport--SerialPort)